Set weekly goals if you really want to reach your long-term goals

 And here is where weekly goals come in.

-Weekly goals helps you break down your big goals into achievable action steps you can take everyday for a week.
+Weekly goals help you break down your big goals into achievable action steps you can take every day for a week.

 For example, the big goal of eating healthy can be broken down into a weekly goal of not eating any takeaway food and cooking my own meals for 7 days.